buildkite-plugins/bazel-annotate-buildkite-plugin/README.md

 If set to `true`, the plugin will exit successfully if no BEP file is found, instead of failing the build.
 Default: `false`

+## Processing Limits

+To ensure reliable performance and prevent memory issues, the plugin enforces these limits:

+- **File size**: 100MB maximum BEP file size (configurable with `--max-file-size`)
+- **Failure count**: 50 failures maximum per build (configurable with `--max-failures`)
+- **Annotation size**: 1MB maximum per annotation (Buildkite's platform limit)

+When limits are exceeded, the plugin will display clear warnings and continue with truncated results.

 ## Examples

 ### Basic usage with explicit BEP file